Sample-Text-OS/My-Obtainium-Preset/README.md

 You can copy my Obtainium preset in the same way that you did for the APK file.

-Once you open Obtainium, go to the "Import/Export" tab, and click on "Obtainium import".
+Once you open Obtainium, go to the "Import/Export" tab, and click on "Obtainium import", then navigate to my Obtainium preset.

+My configuration will now be set inside Obtainium, and you can add/remove any apps you want.

+Wait for all the apps to finish downloading, and you will now have a suite of replacement applications!